 It’s a safe bet that most kids won’t come to the party already knowing how to square dance.
 Since this is the main theme of the party, you may want to hire a professional square dance caller to guide them.
 Another option is to brush up on some country line dances and then teach them to the kids yourself.
 Either way, keep it on the simple side so everyone can enjoy learning the steps and participating in the dance.

 All of that square dancing is sure to leave those cowboys and cowgirls hungry for some grub.
 If you have the outdoor space for a bonfire, how about having a weenie and marshmallow roast?
 (Adult supervised, of course.)
-Follow it up with some good, old-fashioned S'mores for dessert.
+Follow it up with some good, old-fashioned s'mores for dessert.
+Other ideas include:

 When guests arrive at the square dance party, give them each a cowboy hat to wear for the occasion.
-When the party is over, they can take them home as the party favors.
+When the party is over, they can take them home as party favors.
+Other square dance party favors include:

 - Burlap bags filled with treats such as candy and cowboy-themed stickers.